5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 Look at https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/issues/4

+### Error: Tree length did not match received length

+This is a problem occuring at WhatsApp and there is no way to fix this.
+This problem will resolve itself within a day.
+Make sure you keep the tracker offline for a few hours so you don't spam login requests.

 ### I have started the tracker but the UI shows "tracker offline"

 The UI comminucates with the tracker via PostgreSQL.
 If this problem occurs it means there is something going wrong with PostgreSQL: